 Therapy methods

-Four psychotherapy methods are recognized and financed by the health insurance companies:
+Four psychotherapy methods are approved and covered by health insurance companies in Germany:

-In our practice, we offer both behavioral therapy and depth psychology-based psychotherapy, as well as analytical psychotherapy as a health insurance benefit.
-Talking psychotherapy according to Rogers is also offered, but is not covered by health insurance.
+In our practice, we offer both behavioral therapy and Psychodynmaic therapy, as well as analytical therapy as a health insurance benefit.
+Personal centered psychotherapy according to Carl Rogers is also offered, but is not covered by health insurance.

 is based on the principles of psychoanalytic theory.
 It is based on inner, unconscious conflicts that every person carries within them and which have led to the current illness or crisis.
 Particular attention is paid to clarifying and discussing experiences that patients had in their childhood and adolescence in connection with current conflicts.
 The aim of therapy is to raise awareness and resolve unconscious conflicts.
 The newly gained insights ultimately lead to an improvement in the patient’s current situation.